stabilitydao/stability-contracts/audits/InitialAuditReport.md

 # Scope

-This is an audit of commit ```e0cbc0a54452c208707914ece2d51c9def1026ce``` of the [stabilitydao/stability-platform-contracts](https://github.com/stabilitydao/stability-platform-contracts) repository.
+This is an audit of commit [e0cbc0a54452c208707914ece2d51c9def1026ce](https://github.com/stabilitydao/stability-platform-contracts/commit/e0cbc0a54452c208707914ece2d51c9def1026ce) of the [stabilitydao/stability-platform-contracts](https://github.com/stabilitydao/stability-platform-contracts) repository.

+The audit involved a thorough examination of the code to identify vulnerabilities, security weaknesses, and compliance with best practices.
+The primary goal is to uncover and mitigate potential risks, preventing security breaches, and ensuring that the smart contracts are resilient to various attack vectors.
+The audit focused on a wide range of security aspects, including but not limited to, reentrancy issues, access control, input validation, and proper use of cryptographic functions.

 The scope included the files inside the `/src` directory, excluding those inside the `/src/integrations` and `/src/test` directories.